Marvin510/ChicagoSpeedViolations/README.md

 4- Found that the city of Chicago is divided into 50 wards, each with 1 representative.
 Out of the 50 there is one not controlled by democrats or Republicans and it is the one with the highest vioaoations.

+5 - Found that empoverish areas are more overpoliced. as expected

 ### Future enhancements